douglasevaristo/v-unit/README.md

 You're done!

+## Support
+So far, tested on:
+- IE8+
+- Chrome
+- Firefox
+- Chrome for Android
+- Android Browser 4.3

+More to come.

 ## How it works
 `v-unit.js` calculates the browser viewport dimensions and creates CSS rules ranging from 1% to 100% on both `width` and `height`.
 These rules are then inserted into a CSS stylesheet which is appended on the fly to the `head` tag.